emsesp/docs/docs/Configuring.md

 ## MQTT Settings

-These settings can be found in the `MQTT` tab on the Web UI.
+These settings can be found in the `MQTT` tab on the WebUI.
 Most are self-explanatory and the settings that are specific to EMS-ESP are:

 - **Broker Address**.
 Use the IP address.
 - **Client ID**.
 This is used internally to identify EMS-ESP with the broker and is optional.
 Note MQTT topics will be postfixed with the hostname (default `ems-esp`) and not the client ID.